MystenLabs/apps/freezer/README.md

 Freezer is a simple module which allows freezing any object in a safe way.
 Putting something on ice is a guaranteed way to keep it safe, forever!

+## Why freeze objects?

+> If there's a way to burn an object properly and get a storage rebate, you should do it instead.
+The freezer is only for object (eg TreasuryCap) which cannot be unpacked and need to be made immutable.

+Sometimes, it is necessary to refrain from ownership of an object, and demonstrate it publicly.
+For example, if there's a Coin with a pre-minted and limited total supply, it's `TreasuryCap` may need to be frozen to demonstrate that it will never change.
+However, simply "freezing" an object using the `transfer::freeze_object` is a dangerous practice, since frozen capabilities can still be accessed by anyone.
+For that reason, the freezer module was created to provide a safe way to freeze objects and restrict access to them.

+## Sui Framework Types

+You can use this module for these types:

+- `sui::coin::TreasuryCap<T>`
+- `sui::display::Display<T>`

+You **should never use this module** for these types:

+- `sui::package::Publisher` - use `sui::package::burn_publisher` to unpack;

 ## Guarantees

 - A frozen object is frozen forever